On this page:

 Technical Communication Competition

-The 2013-2014 STC WDCB Summit Competition for Technical Communication will begin in mid September.
+- The WDCB Chapter's 2014-2015 Summit Competition for Technical Communication is now open!

 Chapter Volunteers Needed

 Jobs Board and Resumes Board [check daily or subscribe to category RSS feeds]

 Why should you join STC and the WDCB Chapter?
 The WDCB chapter offers opportunities to network with others in your field, to explore your interests, and to expand your education and skills.

 STC has the resources you need to help you do your job better and move your career forward.
 Through education with STC, you can become a Certified Professional Technical Communicator™ (CPTC).